GeorgePimpleton/module_testing/Test 4/README.md

 ### What this does
 The custom function is placed in separate interface and implementation files.

-FYI, a C++ module implementation file with a .cpp is classified in MSVC as a module internal partition file.
+FYI, a C++ module implementation file with a .cpp is classified in MSVC as a module internal partition file and has to be manually adjusted in the VS IDE.
+That is why I now use the .cppm file extension to designate a module internal partition file.